dotnet/docs-maui/docs/user-interface/controls/map.md

 ### Zoom the map

-The zoom level of a `Map` can be changed without altering its location.
+The zoom level of a <xref:Microsoft.Maui.Controls.Maps.Map> can be changed without altering its location.
 This can be accomplished using the map UI, or programatically by calling the `MoveToRegion` method with a `MapSpan` argument that uses the current location as the `Location` argument:

 ```csharp
 double zoomLevel = 0.5;